lablup/beps/drafts/BEP-1011-minio_artifact_registry_storage.md

 Communication with `MinIO` is handled using `s3fs`.
 We will need to implement an `FsOpModel` that mounts the `s3fs` bucket as a file system on the storage host and handles download and upload operations.

+## Storage proxy status management

+It will be necessary to track the storage status of the storage proxy.

+Let's cache the current status of the storage in Redis such as which storage objects are currently mounted, which are not yet mounted, or if any errors have occurred—so that the storage proxy's status can be easily checked.

 ## API Specifications

 It will be necessary to implement additional CRUD REST APIs for each artifact type in the storage proxy.